open5e/open5e/source/running-a-game/diseases.rst

 A disease that does more than infect a few party members is primarily a plot device.
-The rules help describe the effects of the disease and how it can be cured, but the specifics of how a disease works aren’t bound by a common set of rules.
+The rules help describe the effects of the disease and how it can be cured, but the specifics of how a disease works aren't bound by a common set of rules.
 Diseases can affect any creature, and a given illness might or might not pass from one race or kind of creature to another.
 A plague might affect only constructs or undead, or sweep